1. Artikel

 The title Panopticom seems a little bit confusing here, since it should actually be called “Panopticon”.
 But Gabriel writes the word with an “m” at the end: Panopticom.
 For him, the com stands for “communication”.
 Because the idea at stake here is an infinitely expandable information centre accessible to all.
 Gabriel imagines it as a globe (presumably a digital one) into which one can zoom and call up information on all conceivable places and topics.
 Information that is already available worldwide may thus become freely accessible and usable.

-Two music videos were released for the track, both of which illustrate the Dark-Side Mix and were awarded in Gabriel's #DiffuseTogether Competition.
+This vision is based on real-world preliminary work, particularly from the organizations #DiffuseTogether Competition.
 Here we have gathered some background information on the clips by Vnderworld and by Lamson.

 The lyrics of the song are actually quite clearly formulated – no exuberant wordplay or incomprehensible statements.
 At the beginning come two terse descriptions that can be interpreted as either threatening or gathering strength.
 Following the idea of the song, however, this then leads into a clearly positive mood, which comes across as a praise of the “Panopticom”.

-The verses consist of only two lines of text, so to speak - whereby there is only one of these "verses" at the beginning, then two after the chorus.
-The chorus itself is in two parts: first the exclamation "Panopticom" four times and lively invitations to the listener in response ("let's find out what's going on").
+The verses consist of only two lines of text, so to speak – whereby there is only one of these “verses” at the beginning, then two after the chorus.
+The chorus itself is in two parts: first the exclamation “Panopticom” four times and lively invitations to the listener in response. let’s find out what’s going on”).
 This is followed by a quasi-continuous text in several lines, to which the basic beat of the music doubles.
 It describes how the world changes with the Panopticom.
-Gabriel says the phrase "And we pour the medicine down" was the first to form for the song.
+Gabriel says the phrase “And we pour the medicine down” was the first to form for the song.

 In the second verse, the phrase “It was in Berlin that all the evidence was found” appears, referring to the headquarter of the above-mentioned organisations working on the digital fight against crime.